Multi-RoI Human Mesh Recovery with Camera Consistency and Contrastive Losses: Experiments

 \subsection{Implementation Details}

 We implement our method using PyTorch.
 For the shared backbone, we use ResNet-50 \cite{he2016identity} extracting features of $d=2048$ dimensions and HRNet-W48 \cite{sun2019deep} extracting features of $d=720$ dimensions, and refer to our methods with these backbones as Ours$^{R50}$ and Ours$^{H48}$, respectively.
-Following \cite{black2023bedlam, wang2023zolly}, we use the backbones that are pre-trained on COCO~\cite{lin2014microsoft} for 2D pose estimation.
+Following \cite{black2023bedlam, wang2023zolly}, the adopted backbones of ResNet-50 and HRNet-W48 are pre-trained on COCO~\cite{lin2014microsoft} for 2D pose estimation.
 We train our models with a learning rate of 1e-4 and 5e-5 for ResNet and HRNet backbones respectively, both scheduled by an Adam optimizer with $\beta_1=0.9$ and $\beta_2=0.999$.
 The batchsize for Ours$^{R50}$ is $48$ and that for Ours$^{H48}$ is $20$.
-Training with ResNet-50 takes around 25 epochs for 1 day and training with HRNet-W48 takes around 15 epochs for 2 days on NVIDIA RTX 3090.
+Training with ResNet-50 takes 25 epochs for 1 day and training with HRNet-W48 takes 15 epochs for 2 days on NVIDIA RTX 3090.
 When finetuning on 3DPW, we fix the learning rate at 1e-5 (for both backbones) to train our models for another 5 epochs.
-By default, we use $M=5$ crops.
+By default, we use $M=5$ RoIs.